 Now, after the donut tray is filled, pop it in the oven and bake for 10 minutes.

 You'll know the donuts are ready when you can stick a toothpick into them and it comes out clean.

 While the donuts are baking in the oven, you can start making the glaze.

 This step is super simple and only takes about a minute.
-All you have to do is combine all the glaze ingredients - sugar, plant milk, vanilla, and food coloring - in a bowl and mix them together.
+All you have to do is combine all the glaze ingredients- powdered sugar, milk, vanilla, and food coloring - in a bowl and mix them together.